dornarajK/dornarajK/README.md

 - 🌱 I’m currently learning **React and python**

-- 👨‍💻 All of my projects are available at [https://dornaraj](https://dornarajkharal.vercel.app/)
+- 👨‍💻 All of my projects are available at [Dornaraj Kharal](https://dornarajkharal.vercel.app/)

 - 📫 How to reach me **devraj.kharal05@gmail.com**